Stereotypes of Germans: Stereotypes among German people

-There exist stereotypes of Western Germans, Wessis, especially "Besserwisser" (people who always know better); and Eastern Germans, Ossis.
+There exist several internal stereotypes, such as those of Western Germans and Eastern Germans (Wessis and Ossis).

-Stereotypes with positive use
+Positive stereotypes

 Extremely punctual people

 According to the stereotype, in Germany, everything happens exactly as per schedule and Germans do not tolerate being late for any occasion and are proud of their punctuality.
 Part of the contribution to this was the similar image of the German work ethic perceived by American GIs in the postwar period: "Many West Germans are serious about their duties, keeping to their timetables, and do not enjoy many tea or coffee breaks".
-The German railroad system, which occasionally runs late, has been exempt from this stereotype.
+The German railroad system, which usually runs late, notoriously challenges this stereotype.
 The punctuality and discipline of the German people has been ridiculed by The Guardian.

 Love of order

-Attachment to order, organisation and planning is a stereotype of German culture.
+Attachment to order, bureaucracy, organisation and planning is a stereotype of German culture.
 Germany is perceived to have an abundance of rules (for example, copyright trolls often come from Germany) and Germans are generalized as enjoying obeying them.
 Jerome K. Jerome's novel Three Men on the Bummel makes fun of the perceived German craving for rules and passion in obeying them; the regimented life of German people is discussed in detail in this novel.

 Negative stereotypes

 No small talk

-Some people think that the Germans are all straightforward and undiplomatic.
-The perceived inability of the Germans to engage in small talk and their unromantic nature are discussed by foreigners.
-As far as a German is concerned, 'A yes is a yes and a no is a no.'
+Some people think that every German is always straightforward, undiplomatic, and stoic.
+The perceived inability of the Germans to engage in small talk - as well as their unromantic nature - are discussed by foreigners.
+As far as Germans are concerned, 'A yes is a yes and a no is a no.'